WebsterW/Exact-Recovery-in-SBM/README.md

 ================================================================================

-Utilisation guide
-The package comes with 2 experimental tests to output the results in the paper:
+This package contains 2 experimental tests to output the results in the paper:

+* In the folder of phase transition:
+  *